-Alligator Energy Ltd is focused on the discovery of world class energy metal resources including uranium deposits in the Alligator Rivers Uranium Province (ARUP) in the Northern Territory and Ni-Co deposits within northwest Italy.
+Alligator Energy Ltd is focused on the discovery of world class energy metal resources including uranium deposits in the Alligator Rivers Uranium Province (ARUP) in the Northern Territory, Samphire project in South Australia, Big Lake project in South Australia and Ni-Co deposits within northwest Italy.

 The company’s objective is to deliver outstanding value through exploration success and resource growth while securing credible development partnerships and pathways.

 AGE’s existing large exploration footprint in the high-grade uranium Alligator Rivers region has been increased and enhanced through the Nabarlek North agreement and pending grant of titles, with advanced more efficient targets ready to be explored at the right stage in the market.